This project is now closed

 The most effective way to reduce nutrients in the lake is to prevent nutrient pollution at its source, that means preventing fallen leaves, fertiliser, grass clippings and soil from getting into stormwater drains in the first place from gardens, driveways and roadside verges.

-Your feedback will help the ACT Government take steps to develop the 10-year plan to restore Lake Tuggeranong.
+The ACT Government will use community and stakeholder feedback to take steps to develop the 10-year plan to restore Lake Tuggeranong.
 This includes consideration of which of the potential options Government may use to improve outcomes.